-- It might be the case that the video files error 0Xc00d36e5 arises for are corrupted.
-Users can fix corrupted videos with Digital Video Repair, which they can download by clicking Download on that program’s webpage.
+It might be the case that the video files error 0Xc00d36e5 arises for are corrupted.
+Users can fix corrupted videos with Stellar Repair for Video, which they can download by clicking Download on that program’s webpage.

-- Open the program’s installer to add Digital Video Repair to Windows.
+- Open the program’s installer to add Stellar Repair for Video to Windows.

-- Launch Digital Video Repair, and click the Input file button on its window.
+- Launch Stellar Repair for Video, and click the Add file button on its window.

 - Select a video file to repair.